 Uganda Wildlife Authority (UWA) is a semi-autonomous government agency that conserves and manages Uganda’s wildlife for the people of Uganda and the global community.

 To be a global leader in wildlife conservation

 To conserve, economically develop and sustainably manage the wildlife and protected areas of Uganda in partnership with neighboring communities and other stakeholders for the benefit of the people of Uganda and the global community.”

 The parks offer ‘traditional’ savanna safaris along with boat tours, forest hikes, mountain climbing, and wildlife research activities.
 Uganda is unrivaled on the continent as a bird-watching destination with over 1,000 species of birds – several of which are found nowhere else on the planet.
 It is also home to 13 types of primates including over half of the world’s endangered Mountain Gorillas; and our closest relative – the chimpanzee.

-Uganda Wildlife Authority upholds the following values that will be central to its operations.
-The values are in line with the organisational beliefs; culture and tradition that will help drive staff to achieve the organisational mission and realising its dream
+Uganda Wildlife Authority upholds the following core values that will are central to its operations.
+These values are in line with the organisational beliefs; culture and tradition that help drive staff to achieve the organisational mission and realising its dream

 An Organization with staff that are honest, truthful, morally upright showing a consistent and uncompromising adherence to strong moral and ethical principles and values.

 An organization whose staff work together, take the collective action, responsibilities and own decisions taken in the best interest of the organization to achieve a common goal.

 An Organization. with hospitable staff offering a range of services in line with best practice to the satisfaction of the customer.